 VPN services normally place a limit on the number of simultaneous connections they allow.
 You can have the VPN client installed on any number of devices.
 But only a certain number of them are allowed to connect to the VPN at any one time.

-- ExpressVPN gives you three (3) simultaneous connections.
+- ExpressVPN gives you five (5) simultaneous connections.

 - NordVPN gives you six (6) simultaneous connections.

-Assuming you have a need for more than 3 simultaneous connections, NordVPN is the easy choice here.
+Assuming you have a need for more than 5 simultaneous connections, NordVPN offers one more so that might work better for you.

 What about running the VPN on your router?